-Smith School of Business at Queen’s University (Kingston, Ontario, Canada) invites applications for a tenure-track position in Finance, at the rank of Assistant Professor, with a preferred starting date of July 1, 2021.
-In the instance that an exceptional candidate is identified, a tenured appointment at the rank of Associate Professor may be considered.
+Smith School of Business at Queen’s University (Kingston, Ontario, Canada) invites applications for one or more tenure-track positions in the area of Finance, at the rank of Assistant Professor, with a preferred starting date of July 1, 2023.
+In the instance that an exceptional candidate is identified, a tenured appointment at the rank of Associate Professor will be considered.

-Candidates must have a PhD or equivalent degree completed at the start of the appointment.
-The main criteria for selection are academic and teaching excellence.
-The successful candidate will exhibit strong potential for innovative and high-quality scholarly research leading to top-tier peer-assessed publications and the securing of external research funding, as well as strong potential for outstanding teaching contributions at both undergraduate and graduate levels, and an ongoing commitment to academic and pedagogical excellence in support of the School’s various public and private programs.
-The successful candidate will be required to make contributions through service to the School, the University, and/or the broader academic community.
-In addition to the above, the successful candidate for an Associate Professor level position will have a strong track record of publications in top Finance journals, and a strong teaching record.
+The successful candidate will exhibit strong potential for innovative and high-quality scholarly research leading to top-tier publications, securing external research funding, and outstanding teaching contributions at the undergraduate and graduate levels, with an ongoing commitment to academic and pedagogical excellence in support of the School’s various programs.
+The successful candidate will be required to make contributions through service to the School, the University, and/or the broader academic community, and contribute to fostering an equitable, diverse and inclusive academic and work environment.
+In addition, a successful candidate for an Associate Professor level position will have a strong track record of publications in top-tier academic journals in Finance (e.g., Journal of Finance, Journal of Financial Economics, Review of Financial Studies, Review of Finance, and Journal of Financial and Quantitative Analysis) and/or related fields, as well as a strong teaching record.

-The Finance group is comprised of strong researchers with expertise in corporate governance, investments, fintech, capital markets, risk management, and corporate finance.
+The Finance group is composed of strong researchers with expertise in corporate governance, investments, fintech, capital markets, risk management, sustainable finance, and corporate finance.
 The group employs both empirical and theoretical approaches.
 Group members have been highly successful in publishing in top Finance journals.
-The Finance group is also responsible for the delivery of the Master of Finance programs taught in Toronto and Beijing.
+The Finance group is also responsible for the delivery of the Master of Finance and Master of Financial Technology and Innovation programs taught in Toronto and Beijing.
 For more information about our faculty members see:

 Salary will be commensurate with qualifications and experience.
-Appointees have access to substantial internal funds both for research and course development through the Smith School of Business Research Program and our Faculty Development Fund.
+Appointees have access to internal funds both for research and course development through a Research Initiation Award, the Smith School of Business Research Program, and our Faculty Development Fund.
 The School also provides faculty members with support in their applications to external research granting agencies such as the Social Sciences and Humanities Research Council of Canada, among others.
-Smith School of Business faculty members have been quite successful with external research grant competitions.
+Smith School of Business faculty members have been successful with external research grant competitions.

 How to Apply

 The University will provide support in its recruitment processes to applicants with disabilities, including accommodation that takes into account an applicant’s accessibility needs.
-If you require accommodation during the interview process, please contact: Roshan Udit at email@example.com.
+If you require accommodation during the interview process, please contact: Brittany Lovelock at email@example.com .
 Academic staff at Queen’s University are governed by a Collective Agreement between the University and the Queen’s University Faculty Association (QUFA), which is posted at http://queensu.ca/facultyrelations/faculty-librarians-and-archivists/collective-agreement and at http://www.qufa.ca.

 Applicants should submit: